As an externally-funded student the process of paying your tuition fees will depend on the type of external funding you receive.

 Receiving funds direct from your sponsor

-If you are receiving funds for your students fees direct from your sponsor then you are not considered to be an externally-funded student.
+If you are receiving funds for your students fees direct from your sponsor then you are not considered as externally funded.
+Please visit our self-funded page for more information.

 Payment of fees is your responsibility